ProtocolLive/TelegramBotLibrary/readme.md

 ![Slide2](https://github.com/ProtocolLive/TelegramBotLibrary/assets/39626142/f1a358dc-3c8d-440d-93f3-ae60791a0479)
 # Telegram Bot Library

-A library to simplify and agregate the Telegram API functions.
+A library to simplify and aggregate the Telegram API functions.

 This library is developed in conjunction with the [SimpleTelegramBot](https://github.com/ProtocolLive/SimpleTelegramBot) project.